tradingview/lightweight-charts/docs/events.md

 `point` is not defined if an event was fired outside of the chart (for example on a mouse leave event).

-`seriesPrices` contains all series prices according to the event point details.
-Key is a series, value is a number for single-value series types (line, area, histogram) or OHLC structure for candlestick and bar series.
+`seriesPrices` is an object with prices of all series corresponding to the event point.
+The object keys are series APIs, values are prices.
+Each price value is a number for single-value series types (line, area, histogram) or OHLC structure for candlestick and bar series.

 ### TimeRangeChangeEventHandler